htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     start any other idle jobs in the same cluster during that negotiation cycle.
 This makes negotiation much more efficient for large job clusters.
-However, in some cases other jobs in the cluster can be started even though an earlier job can’t.
-For example, the jobs’ requirements may differ, because of different disk space, memory, or operating system requirements.
-Or, machines may be willing to run only some jobs in the cluster, because their requirements reference the jobs’ virtual memory size or other attribute.
+However, in some cases other jobs in the cluster can be started even though an earlier job can't.
+For example, the jobs' requirements may differ, because of different disk space, memory, or operating system requirements.
+Or, machines may be willing to run only some jobs in the cluster, because their requirements reference the jobs' virtual memory size or other attribute.
 Setting this macro to True will force the *condor_schedd* to try to start all idle jobs in each negotiation cycle.
 This will make negotiation cycles last longer, but it will